 How METs are Calculated

 Before starting a treadmill workout, you will be asked to enter age and weight.
-This data is used in conjunction with speed and percent grade to calculate METs.
+This data is used in conjunction with speed and percent grade or incline to calculate METs.
 This simple formula incorporating age, weight, speed, and percent grade allows the treadmill to provide the user with real-time METs data.
 Consequently it is important for you to input the correct age and weight information at the start of a workout to get an accurate MET reading.

 Because the treadmill uses a relatively simple formula to calculate METs, it is not the actual milliliters of oxygen being burned by an athlete.
 To get a truly accurate measurement, you need to use an oxygen mask with sensors, monitors and a team of scientists.
 This is probably not offered at your gym or something you would want to undergo for each treadmill session.
 Consequently, for the non-elite athlete, METs information provided by your treadmill is a good estimate of your exertion during that exercise session.